brunokoga/Montevideo/additionalMonsters_dir/fetchling.md

 **Environment** any (Plane of Shadow)

-**Organization** solitary, pair, guild (3–12), or enclave (13–30 plus 1–4 2nd–4th level rogue spies, 1–4 2nd–4th level sorcerers, and 1 3rd–6th level fighter/rogue leader)
+**Organization** solitary, pair, guild (3–12, or enclave (13–30 plus 1–4 2nd–4th level rogue spies, 1–4 2nd–4th level sorcerers, and 1 3rd–6th level fighte_dir/rogue leader)

 **Treasure** NPC gear (chain shirt, dagger, other treasure)

 Special Abilities

-**Shadow Blending (Su)** Attacks against a fetchling in dim light have a 50% miss chance instead of the normal 20% miss chance.
+**Shadow Blending (Su** Attacks against a fetchling in dim light have a 50% miss chance instead of the normal 20% miss chance.
 This ability does not grant total concealment; it just increases the miss chance.

 Fetchlings are descended from generations of humans trapped on the Plane of Shadow.
 Infused with the essence of that plane, they are more and less than human, and often serve as middlemen in planar trade and politics.
 Other than their yellow eyes, their flesh has no color—it is either stark white, midnight black, or a shade of gray.
 On the Material Plane, they conceal themselves with heavy clothing or dim light so they can work without prejudice.
 The name “fetchling” is a human word; their own name for their race is _kayal_, meaning “shadow people.”